vthorsteinsson/GoSkrafl/README.md

 ### About

 This project aims to create a very fast SCRABBLE(tm) engine.
-It will support any language (using Unicode and UTF-8 throughout) as well as any tile bag configuration.
+It will accommodate most languages (using Unicode and UTF-8 throughout) as well as any tile bag configuration.
 It supports the whole game lifecycle, board, rack and bag management, full move validation, scoring, word and cross-word checks, and robot players.